onetimefixation/mod-commands5/README.md

 node app.js

+## METHOD 2

+    1) create a user on TWITCH and give it MOD permissions (this will be the BOT that dispalys the messages to the screen)
+    2) Get oAuth code from https://twitchapps.com/tmi/
+        (save the code in a safe place) and then
+       create a .env file on the directory

+       add the oAuth code to the .env file in the directory.
+The three entries in the this file should look something like this:

+                                CHANNEL_NAME = <yourChannelName>
+                                OAUTH_TOKEN  = <the oAuth code you just received>
+                                BOT_USERNAME = <theBotUserName>

+    3) clone and push the files to github and HEROKU
+    4) start the HEROKU Dyno process (make sure it is a "WORKER")
+    5) check the HEROKU logs to make sure it is running

 ## Built With

 * Java Script app.js (contains site logic)
 * NodeJS (js engine)
 * TMI.js (Twitch API)
+* Heroku (content hosting)

 ## Known Issues